Bruce Allen (American football)

-Bruce Allen (born October 26, 1956) is a former American football executive.
-He served as general manager for two teams in the National Football League (NFL): the Tampa Bay Buccaneers from 2004 to 2008 and the Washington Redskins from 2009 to 2019.
-He got his start in the NFL as a senior executive with the Oakland Raiders in 1995.
+Bruce Gerald Allen (born October 26, 1956) is an American former professional football executive.
+He served as general manager in the National Football League (NFL) for the Tampa Bay Buccaneers from 2004 to 2008 and the Washington Redskins from 2010 to 2019.
+He first joined the NFL as a senior executive with the Oakland Raiders in 1995.

-Allen played college football at the University of Richmond and was selected by the Baltimore Colts in the 1978 NFL Draft, but never played in the NFL.
-He spent 1979 as the head football coach at Occidental College in Los Angeles.
-Allen is the son of Pro Football Hall of Fame coach George Allen and brother of former Virginia governor and United States Senator George Allen.
+Allen played college football as a punter for the Richmond Spiders and was selected by the Baltimore Colts in the 12th round of the 1978 NFL draft, but never played.
+Allen is the son of Pro Football Hall of Fame coach George Allen and younger brother of former Virginia governor and U.S. Senator George Allen.

-Playing and coaching career
+Early life and college career

-Allen is the son of Pro Football Hall of Fame coach George Allen and brother of former Virginia governor and Senator George Allen.
-Allen attended high school at Langley High School in McLean, Virginia in the early 1970s, and attended the University of Richmond, where he played college football for the Spiders from 1974 to 1977.
-In his junior season, he ranked 16th nationally and broke the school record for punting, averaging 42.9 yards a kick; those numbers resulted in him being named to that year's All-ECAC and All-South Independent teams.
-He was drafted by the Baltimore Colts in the 12th round of the 1978 NFL Draft, but did not play for the team.
+Allen was born on October 26, 1956, in Pasadena, California.
+He is the son of Pro Football Hall of Fame coach George Allen and younger brother of former Virginia governor and U.S. Senator, George Allen.
+Allen attended Langley High School in McLean, Virginia, in the early 1970s before attending the University of Richmond, where he played college football for the Spiders from 1974 to 1977.
+In his junior season, he broke the school record for punting, averaging 42.9 yards a kick; those numbers resulted in him being named to that year's All-ECAC and All-South Independent teams.
+He was drafted by the Baltimore Colts in the 12th round (329th overall) of the 1978 NFL draft, but did not play for the team.
+Allen was inducted in the Spiders Hall of Fame in 2016.